OI4/AAS_PCN_Demonstrator/README.md

 5. Restart node-red-container by `docker restart node-red`
 6. View your node-RED-Manufacturer-Flow: http://localhost:1880/
 7. View your node-RED Dashboard to enter PCN-Record and Description: http://localhost:1880/ui
+8. **TODO / fix known issues:**
+- use the rabbitMQ docker container inside the docker-compose network (right now the public/online HiveMQ-server is used because of connection problems from node-RED to rabbitMQ in the docker-compose network)
+- upload demo AASX on startup of BaSyx environment
+- use the Mnestix Browser version which supports the PCN-SM inkluding subscribing to MQTT broker
+- improve the node-RED-flow to write the correct path of the latest change record in the MQTT payload (is hardcoded to index 1 right now)